 Avoid 'jail-breaking' your iPhone.
 This is where you modify your iPhone to allow the installation of unofficial applications that have not been approved by the provider.
 Doing this removes certain security features that protect your phone from remote access.
 There are already worms that take advantage of 'unlocked' smart phones which target online banking data.

-Register your mobile to the Immobilise property register; although this won't protect you from fraud or theft, if it does get recovered there is a better chance of you being reunited with your property.
+Register your mobile to the Immobilise property register; although this will not protect you from fraud or theft, if it does get recovered there is a better chance of you being reunited with your property.

-Delete any text messages from your bank when no longer needed, so that any information they've sent to you is not sat in your inbox.
+Delete any text messages from your bank when no longer needed, so that any information they have sent to you is not sat in your inbox.

 Anything else I need to know?